-None of Century, Stifel, Stifel Bank, or our Financial Advisors provide legal or tax advice.
+Margin and Credit Line Loans involve risk and may not be appropriate for all borrowers.
+The return on your Advisory accounts must be higher than your financing cost in order for you generate a positive return in your Advisory account.
+The market value of your Advisory account may decline, which may result in the value of that collateral no longer covering an outstanding loan amount.
+None of Century, Stifel, the Affiliated Banks, or our Financial Advisors provide legal or tax advice.
 Clients should consult legal counsel and tax advisors before using borrowed funds as collateral for loans.
 Neither our firm nor our affiliates act as investment adviser with respect to the liquidation of securities held in Advisory accounts to meet margin calls or Credit Line Loan demands, and as creditors, our firm and our affiliates may have interests that are adverse to Clients.
 There are substantial risks associated with the use of borrowed funds for investment purposes and the use of securities as collateral for loans.
 Additional limitations and availability may vary by state.